hexian000/neosocksd/API.md

 **Description**

 Runs Lua code on another neosocksd.
-Returns immediately.
-On failure, the invocation is dropped.
+Returns immediately, and drops the invocation on failure.

 Note: See `neosocksd.sendmsg` in `libruleset.lua`.